 The hopeless guy is like a man in a dark cave with neither a lighter, a torch nor a way of escape.
 He is desperate and conscious of dying in his ordeal.
 We are that hopeless guy in the spiritual realm.
 When a terminal ailment comes, we don’t expect God’s invention whom we don’t worship.
-The born-again Christian is just different, since he has the hope and light of Christ.
+The born-again Christian is just different since he has the hope and light of Christ.
 His options when at the end of his rope are two-fold.
-One is to accept death that is filled with the hope of eternal life; and second, is Christ’s intervention according to His will.
+One is to accept the death that is filled with the hope of eternal life; and the second, is Christ’s intervention according to His will.

 A reflection of life from a verse of Scriptures casts a different paradigm from the hopeless guy.
 One may see God in the storm by this verse: